tangaiyun/nicewow-en/README.md

 - Users can add or reduce the keys defined in keyclone.txt, but the added keys are only allowed in the software built-in synchronized keys.

-#### other MMORPG game support（Experimental, effectiveness should be explored by players）
+#### Other MMORPG game support（Experimental, effectiveness should be explored by players）
 - press CRL+ALT+DEL，open windows task manager，select detail Tab, to find the game process name, for wow classic, the name is WowClassic.exe
 - Assume that the process name of the online game is xyz.exe
 - Make a text file named as xyz.txt, which contains the following contents